Thinkaboutmin/C-Veia/README.md

 * Possibility to play it online (why not? :P)
 * Implement an OpenGl playable interface
 * Implement a Vulkan playable interface
-* Construct an easier to work around class objects
+* ~Construct an easier to work around class objects~ Kind of hard...
-* The most important, learn the language and new things.